Teradata/covalent/src/platform/core/file/file-upload/README.md

 ## Usage

 Perfect component for file selection and upload in simple flows.
+Uses `TdFileInputComponent` internally.

 Example for usage: